 The Best Things to do in Inverness Scotland

 When planning my trip to Ireland, I decided to take a quick flight to Scotland.
 My favorite thing about being in Europe is that it’s so inexpensive to fly around the continent.
 You can easily visit both countries with this Ireland and Scotland itinerary.
-I knew that I wanted to visit the highlands.
+I knew that I wanted to visit the Scottish highlands.

 My ancestors are from the Isle of Skye, and I wanted to learn more about them and my ancestral home.
 I planned to visit Inverness as a half way point between Edinburgh and the Isle of Skye, but I ended up falling in love with the city and surrounding area!

 Known as the capital of the highlands, Inverness is an ancient city with a long history.
 Home to Shakespeare’s infamous MacBeth and the stage for the Jacobite uprising and final defeat, Inverness will allow you to connect with the past like nowhere else.
 I’ve listed my favorite things to do in Inverness Scotland.
 I hope you take the time to visit these as they are true national treasures!

 Don’t have time to read a bunch of reviews & blog posts?
 Here are our top picks for visiting Scotland:

 - Isle of Skye Hotel: Skeabost House